-We want to significantly reduce rail noise by 2020 in order to ensure residents living near rail lines have more peace and quiet.
+We want to significantly reduce rail noise by the end of 2020 in order to ensure residents living near rail lines have more peace and quiet.
 To achieve this, we are erecting noise barriers on new and upgraded lines, for instance.
 And we are also installing them on existing lines as part of remedial measures.

 We also deploy noise barriers around construction sites.
 So that birds can breed undisturbed, for example, and residents can sleep peacefully.